 Dice Head Light

-Castine: This light is located on the North side of the entrance to Castine Harbor.
+Castine: This light is located on the Northside of the entrance to Castine Harbor.
 It was built in 1829 and rebuilt in 1935.
-It was retired in 1935 and was replace by a skeleton tower in 1937.
+It was retired in 1935 and was replaced by a skeleton tower in 1937.